THE UNSTUCK PROCESS

 Most organizations start, grow, thrive, lose momentum, decline & eventually end.
-We believe God desires every church lives out its purpose at the pinnacle of sustained health.
+We believe God desires every church to live out its purpose at the pinnacle of sustained health.

 Churches can get stuck in any phase of growth on their way to sustained health.
 They can also get stuck sliding down the other side of the life cycle, experiencing the pain of ineffectiveness and decline.